Targeting Completeness: Automated Complexity Analysis of Integer Programs: Runtime and Size Bounds for Solvable Loops

 \begin{definition}[Stabilization Threshold for Loops] Let $\IntLoop$ be a loop.
 The \emph{stabilization threshold} $\sth^\auto_{\IntLoop} :\auto(\Valuation) \to \NN$ of $\IntLoop$ is defined as $\sth^\auto_{\IntLoop}(\valuation) = \max\braced{\sth^\auto_{pe_{\alpha}}(\valuation)\mid\alpha\in\guard}$ for any $\valuation \in \auto(\Valuation)$. \end{definition}

-\begin{example} Consider the following tnn-loop which results from our leading example \eqref{WhileExampleChained} by removing the variables $x_1$ and $x_2$ (which both do not influence the runtime complexity and violate the tnn-property, see also \Cref{runtimeBoundWhileExample}):
+\begin{example} Consider the following tnn-loop which results from the leading example \eqref{WhileExampleChained} by removing the variables $x_4$ and $x_5$ (which both do not influence the runtime complexity and violate the tnn-property, see also \Cref{runtimeBoundWhileExample}):

-A closed form (with start value $n_0 = 0$) for this tnn-loop is $\cl{x_3} = x_3$, $\cl{x_4} = x_4 \cdot 4^n$, and $\cl{x_5} = (\frac{1}{2}\cdot x_3^2 + x_5) \cdot 9^n - \frac{1}{2}\cdot x_3^2$.
+A closed form (with start value $n_0 = 0$) for this tnn-loop is $\cl{x_1} = (x_1 + \frac{1}{2}\cdot x_3^2) \cdot 9^n - \frac{1}{2}\cdot x_3^2$, $\cl{x_2} = x_2 \cdot 4^n$, and $\cl{x_3} = x_3$.
 Note that this closed form results from substituting $n$ by $2\cdot n$ in the closed form of the unchained loop (see \Cref{exa:closed_form_twn}).
-The guard of the tnn-loop has the atoms $2\cdot(x_5 - x_4^2 + x_3^5) > 0$ (since we multiplied with the least common multiple of all denominators in $\cl{x_5}$ to obtain a poly-exponential expression in $\PPEE(\ZZ,\NN)$), $x_4 > 0$, and $-x_4 > 0$ (since $x_4 \neq 0$ is transformed into $0 < x_4 \lor 0 < -x_4$).
-So by inserting $\cl{\vec{x}}$ into the atoms of the guard, we obtain $(-2\cdot x_4^2) \cdot 16^n + (x_3^3 + 2\cdot x_5) \cdot 9^n - x_3^2 + 2\cdot x_3^5 > 0$, $x_4 \cdot 4^n > 0$, and $-x_4 \cdot 4^n > 0$.
-Both $x_4 \cdot 4^n$ and $-x_4 \cdot 4^n$ have a stabilization threshold of $0$ as their sign is always determined by $\pm x_4$.
+The guard of the tnn-loop has the atoms $2\cdot(x_1 - x_2^2 + x_3^5) > 0$ (since we multiplied with the least common multiple of all denominators in $\cl{x_1}$ to obtain a poly-exponential expression in $\PPEE(\ZZ,\NN)$), $x_2 > 0$, and $-x_2 > 0$ (since $x_2 \neq 0$ is transformed into $0 < x_2 \lor 0 < -x_2$).
+So by inserting $\cl{\vec{x}}$ into the atoms of the guard, we obtain $(-2\cdot x_2^2) \cdot 16^n + (2\cdot x_1 + x_3^3) \cdot 9^n - x_3^2 + 2\cdot x_3^5 > 0$, $x_2 \cdot 4^n > 0$, and $-x_2 \cdot 4^n > 0$.
+Both $x_2 \cdot 4^n$ and $-x_2 \cdot 4^n$ have a stabilization threshold of $0$ as their sign is always determined by $\pm x_2$.
 Note that \Cref{lem:complexity,lem:complexity_logarithmic} yield 1 as a bound on their stabilization threshold.
-We obtained $\tfrac{3}{2} + \tfrac{3}{2}\cdot \log_{2} (x_3^2 + 2\cdot x_3^5 + 2\cdot x_5)$ as a bound on the stabilization threshold of the remaining atom in \Cref{exa:sthLoop}. \end{example}
+We obtained $\tfrac{3}{2} + \tfrac{3}{2}\cdot \log_{2} ( 2\cdot x_1 + x_3^2 + 2\cdot x_3^5)$ as a bound on the stabilization threshold of the remaining atom in \Cref{exa:sthLoop}. \end{example}